This page is an excerpt from

 During the seven years of abundance, Joseph stored up grain “like the sand on the seashore” (Gen 41:47-49).
 When the seven years of famine arrived, he opened the stores and all the population of the country came to him to buy grain (Gen 41:53-57).
-The famine raged not only in Egypt but in the entire region and thus also in the country where lived his father and brothers, who also came to Egypt to buy grain from him (Gen 42-44).
+The famine raged not only in Egypt but in the entire region and consequently also in the country where lived his father and brothers, who also came to Egypt to buy grain from him (Gen 42-44).
 Thus Joseph’s dream, according to which his brothers would one day prostrate themselves before him, was fulfilled.

 Hence the phases are manifest: the first phase is the peaceful initial life of Jacob’s family in Canaan.
 Then, the rejection of Joseph by his brothers, the phase of sin, causes the famine, the judgment.
 However, only his brothers are concerned by the famine and not the entire population, since Joseph has gathered enough food for the survival of everyone.
 His brothers are humiliated because they are obliged to go to Egypt and beg for food.